craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Weapons of Alaturmen.md

 |                       |       |        |                                   |      |

 #### Boltshot Firepowder Scatterblaster
-Boltshot Firepowder Scatterblasters are single-shot, manual loading, bolt-action, firepower scatterguns.
-The ammunition used is a collection of tiny metal balls stored in a thin metallic casing.
+Boltshot Firepowder Scatterblasters are arm-length, bolt-action, firepowder firearm platforms.
+The ammunition used is a collection of tiny metal balls stored in a thin paper casing.

-Boltshot Firepowder Scatterblasters deal 3d10 piercing damage in a 15' cone divided by the number of creatures hit.
+Boltshot Firepowder Scatterblasters deal 5x ammunition damage.
 Boltshot Firepowder Scatterblasters are *mechanical*, *two-handed*, *ammunition (1)*, and *scatter (15')*.
 Once per rest, you may use this weapon's special ability;

 | Name / Classification | Range | Damage | Original Producer | Note |